joshhus/blockchain-sw-25/howto/console-deploy-k8-firewall.md

 1. The {{site.data.keyword.blockchainfull_notm}} Platform can be installed only on the [Supported Platforms](/docs/blockchain-sw-25?topic=blockchain-sw-25-console-ocp-about#console-ocp-about-prerequisites){: external}.

 2. You need to install and connect to your cluster by using the [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl){: external} to deploy the platform.
-If you are using {{site.data.keyword.cloud_notm}} Private, install the [{{site.data.keyword.cloud_notm}} Private CLI 3.2.1](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.2.1/manage_cluster/install_cli.html){: external}.
-The {{site.data.keyword.cloud_notm}} Private CLI includes the kubectl CLI.

-3. If you are not running the platform on Red Hat OpenShift Container Platform, Red Hat Open Kubernetes Distribution, or {{site.data.keyword.cloud_notm}} Private then you need to set up the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.
+3. If you are not running the platform on Red Hat OpenShift Container Platform or Red Hat Open Kubernetes Distribution, then you need to set up the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.

 ## Pull the {{site.data.keyword.blockchainfull_notm}} Platform images